yzITI/llmpu/README.md

 # LLMPU

-Large Language Model Process Unit
+Large Language Model Processing Unit

-Imagine a process unit powered by LLM and infinite registers.
+Imagine a processing unit powered by LLM and infinite registers.
 Each register can store a string for prompts or codes.
 There is no fixed prompts.
 Instead, the contents of the first few registers are presented to the LLM.
-Through generating code, the process unit will be able to read, write, and execute code from any register.
-Then the process unit can be used as a general computing engine that potentially can improve itself by rewriting some of its own prompts or codes in registers.
+Through generating code, the processing unit will be able to read, write, and execute code from any register.
+Then the processing unit can be used as a general computing engine that potentially can improve itself by rewriting some of its own prompts or codes in registers.

-Following instruction set is provided for the process unit as Python functions:
+Following instruction set is provided for the processing unit as Python functions:
 - `READ(r)` returns content in register number `r`
 - `WRITE(r, content)` store string `content` in register number `r`
 - `CALL(r)` execute the content in register number `r` as Python code